What Does A Day In The Life Of A Communications Specialist Look Like?

 Responding to media enquiries

 One of the key aspects of a communications specialist’s job is to respond to incoming media enquiries.
-This can include setting up interviews between journalists and people at the company or handling questions about a potential company problem.
-Whatever the case, communications specialists are responsible for always putting their best foot forward and always acting with the company’s best interest in mind.
+This can include setting up interviews or handling questions about a potential company problem.
+Whatever the case, communications specialists are responsible for always putting their best foot forward.
+They also must always act with the company’s best interest in mind.

 Crafting press releases and other types of content

-From press releases to weekly internal newsletter, communications specialists are in charge of creating various types of content while ensuring that messaging is consistent across all channels and in line with the company’s communication policies.
-Because of the importance of these materials, communications specialists often spend a large part of their day writing and editing content and sharing it with different audiences such as the media or the company’s clients
+Communications specialists are in charge of creating various types of content.
+That said, they must also ensure that messaging is consistent and in line with company policies.
+As such, communications specialists often spend time writing, editing, and sharing content with different audiences.
+This can include the media or the company’s clients

 Meeting with teams within the company to provide communications training

-For those communications specialists who focus on internal communication (or those with hybrid internal and external roles) providing communications training is another important part of the role.
-This includes ensuring that employees are aware of key phrases the organization uses when referring to itself, that they understand the importance of an integrated communications strategy and are able to represent the company in the best possible light when talking to customers or members of the public.
+For communications specialists who focus on internal communication, providing communications training is an important part of the role.
+This includes ensuring that employees are aware of key phrases the organization uses when referring to itself.
+It also means educating employees on the importance of an integrated communications strategy.
+This ensures they best represent the company when talking to customers or the public.

 Another important part of a communication specialist’s day is organizing events.
 These events can range from fundraisers hosted by the company on behalf of a charity and public events designed to build relationships between the company and their customers.
 Above all, communications specialists are responsible for ensuring that these events are covered by media outlets and that the generate positive buzz around the company.